 A Successfully completed Gamble will be worth 20 points.
 The obstacles completed within the gamble also count towards your score.

 In order to earn a Qualifying score teams must complete the gamble and must meet the minimum number of points required for their level.

-Minimum points needed by level are:
+As of June 1, 2021 the minimum points needed by level are: